The Last Dinner Party

-The Last Dinner Party are a British rock band from London, formed in 2021.
+The Last Dinner Party, originally the Dinner Party, are a British-Australian rock band from London, formed in 2021.
 The band consists of Abigail Morris (vocals), Lizzie Mayland (vocals, guitar), Emily Roberts (lead guitar, mandolin, flute), Georgia Davies (bass) and Aurora Nishevci (keyboards, vocals).
-They have no permanent drummer and, as of 2024, are joined for live performances by Casper Miles or Victoria Smith according to availability.
+They have no permanent drummer, and are currently joined for live performances by Dave Adsett and Luca Caruso.

 The band signed with Island Records before releasing their debut single "Nothing Matters" in April 2023, which became a top twenty UK hit.
 They were awarded the Rising Star Brit Award in December 2023, subsequently winning the BBC Sound of 2024 poll.
-Their debut studio album, Prelude to Ecstasy, was released on 2 February 2024 and debuted at number one on the UK Albums Chart, becoming the biggest first week-selling debut album in over nine years.
+Their debut studio album, Prelude to Ecstasy, was released on 2 February 2024 and debuted at number one on the UK Albums Chart, recording the highest first-week sales for a debut album in over nine years.
 The album was subsequently nominated for the Mercury Prize.
 The group's second album, From the Pyre, was released on 17 October 2025 and charted at number two on the UK Albums Chart.

 History

 2018–2022: Formation and early years

-Morris (from London), Davies (from Australia) and Mayland (from Hebden Bridge) met in 2018 during Freshers' Week at King's College London and decided to form a band after frequently attending gigs together at The Windmill and feeling inspired by being part of the scene around the venue with bands such as Black Midi and HMLTD.
+Abigail Morris (from London), Georgia Davies (from Sydney, Australia) and Lizzie Mayland (from Hebden Bridge) met in 2018 during Freshers' Week at King's College London.
+They decided to form a band after frequently attending gigs together at The Windmill and feeling inspired by being part of the scene around the venue with bands such as Black Midi and HMLTD.
 Their original name, the Dinner Party, was "inspired by the idea of a huge debauched dinner party where people came together to celebrate with a hedonistic banquet".

 Emily Roberts was recommended to Morris as a guitarist by a mutual friend and Nishevci was brought in.
 Roberts and Nishevci attended the Guildhall School of Music and Drama.